 Bake pot pies for 35-40 minutes, or until the filling is bubbly and the pie crust is golden brown.
 Let cool 10 minutes before serving.

 Store leftovers covered in the refrigerator for 3-4 days, or in the freezer up to 1 month.
 Reheat in a 350 degree F (176 C ) oven until completely warmed through.

 *If using coconut oil in place of the vegan butter, see this Coconut Oil Pie Crust article for tips and method.

-*Nutrition information is a rough estimate for 1 of 6 pot pies using all of the crust and filling.
+*Nutrition information is a rough estimate calculated using all of the crust and filling.